 Barbara Kopple’s invigorating solo directorial debut Harlan County, USA introduced a brilliant voice for verité.
 Immersing herself within the community of Kentucky coal miners going on strike against the Duke Power Company, Kopple brought her camera to the front lines of a tense stand-off between the haves and the have nots.
 Much has been written of the violence Kopple experienced during the film, and one can’t forget the image of a Duke goon pointing a gun at the crew while the director’s voice screamed “Don’t shoot!” from off-camera, but that is simply one facet of the doc’s astonishing fearlessness.
 The film didn’t give both sides of the story and it didn’t have to, for the powers at Duke already got their fill in the mainstream media.
 Kopple instead created an air of objectivity by capturing the plight of the miners from a variety of perspectives.
 In addition to the men, Harlan County gave equal weight to the wives of the miners, who fought boldly on the picket lines and squabbled at meetings in-between.

 The power of the film is best encapsulated in a scene in which 73-year-old singer Florence Reece rallied the troops at a town hall with a gravelly rendition of her labour ballad “Which Side Are You On?.”
 The song, one of many folk tunes that peppered the soundtrack, evoked an enduring spirit of Americana that let the film resonate with each fight to come.
 Kopple chose her side and Harlan County, USA was all the better for it.
-Harlan County is not only Kopple’s best film, it’s, in my opinion, the best documentary ever made.
-[Pick up a copy of the new issue of POV to read an in-depth reflection on Harlan County, USA by Liam Lacey.]
+Harlan County is not only Kopple’s best film, it is, in my opinion, the best documentary ever made.

 American Dream (1990)